-A competitive analysis is an essential step in any company or product naming process.
+A competitive analysis is an essential step in any naming process.
 How are your competitors positioning themselves?
 What types of names are common among them?
 Are their names projecting a similar attitude?
 Do their similarities offer you a huge opportunity to stand out from the crowd?
 How does your business or product differ from the competition?
 How can a name help you define or redefine your brand?
 Can you change and own the conversation in your industry?
 Should you?

 Quantifying the tone and strength of competitive company names or product names is an empowering foundation for any naming project.
 Creating such a document helps your naming team decide where they need to go with the positioning, branding and naming of your company or product.
 It also keeps the naming process focused on creating a name that is a powerful marketing asset, one that works overtime for your brand and against your competitors.